aurman21/googletrendarchive/README.md

 See [`Processing_CleanedUp_Commented.R`](Processing_CleanedUp_Commented.R) for the full preprocessing pipeline used to generate `googletrendarchive_preprocessed.csv` from the raw daily files.

 ---
+---
+## Original Data Collection

+See [`trendsccraper_public.py`](trendsccraper_public.py) for the Python Playwright implementation of the original scraping code used to collect the raw daily files.

+---
 ## Use Cases

 - **Information Diffusion** — track how topics cascade across regions